calvo0932/Geodex/PRIVACY_POLICY.md

 ## Open source

-- The base code of CarFigures is fully open sourced under the MIT licence and available at [The Official CarFigures Repository](https://codeberg.org/array_ye/CarFigures)
+- The base code of Geodex is fully open sourced under the MIT licence and available at [The Official CarFigures Repository](https://codeberg.org/array_ye/CarFigures)

 The instance is guaranteed to be running the latest open sourced version of the bot with no proprietary code being used

 ## Data Collection

-CarFigures collects the following data from Discord:
+Geodex collects the following data from Discord:

 - User IDs, this is used to identify you inside our database
 - Server (or guild) IDs, this is used to store settings necessary to the bot's operation
 - Channel IDs, this is used to know in which channel should the collectibles spawn

-### In addition, the following data proper to CarFigures is created and used:
+### In addition, the following data proper to Geodex is created and used:

 - The list of collectibles owned by a user of the service
 - A history of trades done on collectibles, including the users that once owned the said collectible but do not anymore